MicrosoftDocs/biztalk-docs/his/core/connecting-to-db2-using-demo-link-service2.md

 - [Configuring a Demo Data Source for DB2](../core/connecting-to-db2-using-demo-link-service2.md#ds)

-  In these walkthroughs, you will use SNA Manager to configure a demo link service, connection, and logical units to simulate a connection to IBM DB2 for i5/OS.
+  In these walkthroughs, you will use SNA Manager to configure a demo link service, connection, and logical units to simulate a connection to IBM DB2 for IBM i.
 You will use the Data Access Tool and Data Source Wizard to configure and test a data source definition for DB2.

 ##  <a name="sna"></a> Configuring a Demo SNA Connection for DB2